Understanding Inclusionary zoning

 The second approach is the voluntary incentive model, where new affordable housing is encouraged by reducing costs for developers.
 Types of incentives include:

 - modifying planning standards based on performance criteria—for example, increasing site yield to encourage low cost housing like boarding houses, student accommodation, and retirement villages in designated areas

 - bonus systems which relax specified development controls, typically height, density, setback or parking controls, in exchange for constructing dedicated affordable housing

 - planning process incentives where projects that include affordable housing attract special treatment in the planning process such as fast track approvals, reduction, exemption, or refund of application fees, infrastructure charges or rates.

 Inclusionary zoning has been been implemented, in varying capacities, in South Australia, New South Wales and the Australian Capital Territory.

-Currently the City of Sydney has mandated an affordable housing component (of around 2 per cent) in specified zones e.g. Ultimo/Pyrmont.
+Currently the City of Sydney has mandated an affordable housing component (of around 2%) in specified zones such as Ultimo/Pyrmont.
 In these areas, developers either include affordable housing within developments or pay an affordable housing levy.
 Inclusionary zoning is anticipated to deliver 330 affordable units in the Green Square redevelopment area of central Sydney.

 The ACT Government introduced its Affordable Housing Action Plan in April 2007.
 While not strictly an Inclusionary zoning scheme, it does require that at least 20 per cent of all new estates include affordable housing, implemented programs to support affordable house and land packages, and introduced a land rent scheme to reduce upfront costs for purchasers.